oliverj96/katy-trail-app/README.md

 There is also a bookmark icon on the blue title bar in the upper-right hand corner that leads to a bookmark page.

 **Map Page**
-- Map of St. Charles with red location icons at different points on the Katy Trail
+- Shows map of St. Charles with red location icons at different points on the Katy Trail
 - Ability to zoom in and out on map by pinching together two fingers or spreading two fingers apart on phone screen
-- Ability to move around on map by placing a finger on phone screen and swiping in any direction to move the map
+- Ability to move around on map by placing a finger on phone screen and swiping in any direction
 - Tapping a red location pops up a location card with that specific location's name, a short description, and two side-by-side texts that say "Learn" and "Bookmark"
 - Tapping "Learn" on a location card navigates to a page with that location's name on the top blue title bar, one or more images of the location, and a historical description of the location
 - Tapping "Bookmark" moves the location data (location name, image/s, and description) to the user's bookmarks and changes "Bookmark" to "Remove"